-While the RHA is having its costs associated with the claim covered by the litigation funder, the RHA will not profit from the group claim.
+While the RHA is having its costs associated with the claim covered by the litigation funder, the RHA will not profit from the collective claim.
 Operators will be able to “stand behind” the RHA, which will front the claim on behalf of operators.
 The RHA is well aware that truck operators need to have business dealings with the manufacturers after the claim and therefore will conduct the proceedings in a measured and constructive manner.
 The claim will be run as a collective claim, meaning that many claimants will claim together at the same time.
 This brings with it a number of advantages for the claimants, including costs savings and a stronger position from which to conduct negotiations.

-The RHA has teamed up with Backhouse Jones, the leading law firm for the road haulage sector with significant litigation capability, to bring the group claim.
-Backhouse Jones has brought in the law firm Addleshaw Goddard, which has considerable experience of large-scale and complex multi-party litigation (including competition law cases), as well as expert competition law specialists from Exchange Chambers and Brick Court to advise on the claim.
+The RHA has teamed up with Backhouse Jones, the leading law firm for the road haulage sector with significant litigation capability, to bring the collective claim.
+Backhouse Jones has brought in the law firm Addleshaw Goddard, which has considerable experience of large-scale and complex multi-party litigation (including competition law cases), as well as expert competition law specialists from Exchange Chambers and Brick Court, to advise on the claim.
 The legal team have worked on competition matters for organisations such as the FIA (regulatory body for Formula 1), FIFA, Google, GSK, Samsung, Sky, and UEFA.
 For more details on the RHA’s legal team, please read this document.

 The RHA has chosen a leading economic consultancy (Cornerstone Research) to assist with assessing the amount of compensation owed to operators because of the cartel.